mozilla-mobile/firefox-tv/docs/telemetry.md

 # Telemetry
-For clients that have "send anonymous usage data" enabled Firefox for Fire TV sends a "core" ping and an "event" ping to Mozilla's telemetry service.
+For clients that have "send anonymous usage data" enabled Firefox for Fire TV sends a "core" ping, an "event" ping and "pocket" ping to Mozilla's telemetry service.
 Sending telemetry can be disabled in the app's settings.
 Builds of "Firefox for Fire TV" have telemetry enabled by default ("opt-out").

 # Core ping